Crafting an Effective Request for Proposal Response Template: A Step-by-Step Guide

 • Decision points and client approval gates

 Use visual timelines or Gantt-style charts when possible.
-RFP evaluators often skim proposals; visual structure increases comprehension by 60% according to Nielsen Norman Group research.
+RFP evaluators often skim proposals; visual structure increases comprehension.

 4. Pricing & Commercial Terms